saulpierotti/markdown_notebook/LB2.md

 ## The Multi-Dimensional Problem of Protein-Protein Interactions

+- PPI is a multi-dimensional problem since it can be studied at the level of interacting residues or at the mesoscopic level of PPI networks
 - Castrense devolepped the latest PPI predictiors
 - It is possibles to annotate proteins by predicting their interacting partners
 - PPI predictions are one of the main bioinformatics fields where ML is used